MatthewFallon/nh-stream/cheatsheet.md

     - If the `found slides` is equal to the count you may be missing slides, [set slides manually](computer#set-powerpoint-slides-optional) and/or optionally reset the slides using the blank 100 folder
 1. Right click main video view, select [Fullscreen Projector Preview] > [CAT Splitter: 1280x720] to [Set Projector Output](computer#set-projector-output)
 1. Check sound from headphones
+    - Change the Audio Monitor in `Settings>Audio>Advanced>Monitoring Device` if desired to use a different pair of headphones or verify it's set to the right pair.
     - If no sound, reset to "Monitor Off" and back to "Monitor and Output" in [Advanced Audio Properties](computer#reset-audio-optional)
 1. Go to [OBS Settings>Stream](computer#start-stream)
 1. Paste [Stream Key](computer#start-stream)